-The Illinois Unified State Plan includes the strategic and operational planning elements that are required by law and federal regulations.
-Chapters 2 through 5 summarize the data analysis and strategic elements of the Unified Plan.
+Illinois' Unified State Plan is structured around the operational and strategic elements that are required by the Workforce Innovation and Opportunity Act State Plan Requirements.1 To ensure compliance with the federal planning requirements, some content contained in Illinois' Unified State Plan is included in multiple chapters, appendices and attachments.
+Chapters 2 through 5 summarize the data analysis and strategic elements of the Unified State Plan.

-The Illinois Department of Employment Security (Employment Security) houses the state's labor market economists and provides data and information to support state, regional, and local workforce and economic development initiatives.
+The Illinois Department of Employment Security houses the state's labor market economists and provides data and information to support state, regional, and local workforce and economic development initiatives.
 The state established an interagency data team with representatives from the core program partners including Employment Security, Commerce, ICCB and Vocational Rehabilitation to establish the framework for the data that is used in the Economic and Workforce Analysis.
-Illinois is looking to formalize the relationship of the interagency data team so that it serves as an ongoing resource, extending beyond the development of the Unified Plan and supporting the implementation of the state, regional and local plans.
+Illinois is looking to formalize the relationship of the interagency data team so that it serves as an ongoing resource, extending beyond the development of the Unified State Plan and supporting the implementation of the state, regional and local plans.

-The economic and workforce analysis presented in this chapter highlight data that is publically available and analysis that replicable.
+The economic and workforce analysis presented in this chapter highlight data that is publicly available and analysis that replicable.
 The state encourages regional and local partners to regularly and systemically analyze and validate complementary data through various forms of business engagement.
 The long-term goal is to develop the most robust data collection possible so that supply and demand projections benefit from as near to real-time information as possible.